On this and associated pages are the recommendations from previous holidaymakers of places to go and things to do when you are in Barbados.

 Oistins Friday Fish Festival:

 Probably the biggest event on the island.
 Every friday night holidaymakers and Bajans flock to Oistins to enjoy a feast of freshly cooked fish, music and entertainment.
+Consider a stay at Rosruapt vacation rental or Peaceful Wotton holiday letting 10 and 20 minutes walk from Oistins.

 St Lawrence Gap:

 A very popular area for restaurants, bars and nightclubs.
 Situated on the seafront of the south coast near to Dover and Maxwell.
+Check out Carib Blue which is in this area and has views of Dover Beach.

 Fauna and Flora